zhanyang01/tp/docs/UserGuide.md

 ### Storing documents of a client: `file`

-Creates/opens up a folder specific to a client for storing of their documents
+Creates/opens up a folder specific to a client for storing of their documents.
+When it is first created, it will be empty.
+We can add client's documents into the file and it will be saved in the file after closing the window.

 Format 1: `file <INDEX>`